AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Why did the octopus beat the shark in a fight?
+Why does a chicken coop only have two doors?

-Because it was well armed.
+Because if it had four doors it would be a chicken sedan.
 <!-- JOKE-END -->